 - Remember the dress code that applies to all places of worship in Rome: shoulders and knees covered, which means no shorts, skirts, or tank tops.

-7. What to do at the end of this visit
+What to do at the end of the tour

-And having visited the seat of Christianity at its peak, you may want to go back to the origins of this cult.
-For this, a visit to the Catacombs of Rome is a very interesting experience, as you will be able to see the tombs of the first popes and the artistic and religious expressions of the first Christians.
-For information about tours of the city's underground world, click here: Rome Catacombs Tickets: how to buy and prices.
+And having visited the seat of Christianity in all its glory, you may want to go back to the origins of this cult.
+For this, a visit to the Catacombs of Rome is a very interesting experience, as you will be able to see the tombs of some of the first popes and the artistic and religious expressions of the first Christians.
+For information about tours of the city's subway world, click here: Rome Catacombs Tickets: how to buy and prices.